singledigit/aws-serverless-workshops/WebApplication/9_CleanUp/README.md

 </p></details>

+### 3. Module 4.5 - REST API with SAM Cleanup
+Delete the SAM version of the REST API created in module 4.5.
+There is a **Delete** option for the CloudFormation stack.
+The S3 bucket must also be deleted.

+**:white_check_mark: Step-by-step directions**
+1. From the terminal in Cloud9 run the following command to delete the CloudFormation stack
+    ```bash
+    aws cloudformation delete-stack --stack-name wild-rydes
+    ```
+1. Run the following command to delete your bucket
+    ```bash
+    aws s3 rb s3://<your-bucket-name> --force
+    ```

 ### 3. Module 4 - REST API Cleanup
 Delete the REST API created in module 4.
 There is a **Delete API** option in the **Actions** drop-down when you select your API in the Amazon API Gateway Console.